jfischoff/jfischoff.github.io/data/blog/keeping-database-tests-fast.md

 There are still potential problems with this modification.

-At the end of the day it might not be clear how to make a given test robust.
+At the end of the day, it might not be clear how to make a given test robust.

 One way we can regain the isolation of separate database clusters and `postgres` instances is by using the database's mechanisms for query isolation.

-To faciliate query isolation we'll write a function to wrap a list of statements in a transaction that we rollback instead of committing:
+To faciliate query isolation, we'll write a function to wrap a list of statements in a transaction that we roll back instead of committing:

 ```haskell
 abort :: (Connection -> IO a) -> Connection -> IO a